PHSKC-APDE/rads.data/README.md

 5. Confirm `rads.data` installed properly by typing `library(rads.data)` in the console.

 ## Getting started
-As of October 4, 2021, this package contains data.tables from the following thematic areas:
+As of February 3, 2022, this package contains data.tables from the following thematic areas:

 1. **icd** << reference tables of ICD 10 codes for causes of death and hospitalizations.